-You can enter the permit drawing by applying online at wildlife.utah.gov during the turkey application period, which will be open from Nov.
-29-Dec.
-27, 2018.
+You can enter the permit drawing by applying online at wildlife.utah.gov during the turkey application period, which will be open from Dec.
+3-30, 2019.

-If you are successful in the drawing, your limited-entry permit will authorize you to harvest one bearded turkey on a specific limited-entry area during the 2019 limited-entry season.
+If you are successful in the drawing, your limited-entry permit will authorize you to harvest one bearded turkey on a specific limited-entry area during the 2020 limitedentry season.

-Most mature male turkeys have a beard, and about 20 percent of mature female turkeys have one too.
+Most mature male turkeys have a beard, and about 20% of mature female turkeys have one too.
 Please see page 27 to learn what a beard looks like and where it's located on a turkey.

-Fifteen percent of Utah's turkey limitedentry permits are reserved for young hunters (those who are 17 years old and younger by July 31, 2019).
+Fifteen percent of Utah's turkey limitedentry permits are reserved for young hunters (those who are 17 years old and younger by July 31, 2020).
 For more information on this opportunity for youth, see the information box on page 15.